Best Disney Couples of All Time, Ranked

 Movie: Aladdin (1992)

-Obstacles overcome: For Aladdin there is the obstacle of gaining the favour of the sultan and winning the affection of the stubborn princess.
-For Jasmine there is the obstacle of convincing her father to let her marry whomever she deems worthy; and for both Aladdin and Jasmine there is, of course, the evil sorcerer, Jafar.
+Obstacles overcome: For Aladdin there's the obstacle of gaining the favour of the Sultan and winning the affection of the stubborn princess.
+For Jasmine there's the obstacle of convincing her father to let her marry whomever she deems worthy.
+For both Aladdin and Jasmine there's the evil sorcerer, Jafar.

 Friendship: That they don't have a very great deal in common strangely seems to make their friendship stronger.